PerchSecurity/perch-data/README.md

 The StoreProvider creates one global store instance that can be observed across the application.
 This allows different modules and components to all hook into and observe the same store.
+StoreProvider also creates a single API instance that uses the store from context to reactively update the shared store.

 ### StoreProvider Usage